ManaliTawar/Dining-Conceirge-Bot-Cloud-main/README.md

   b.
 Host your frontend in an AWS S3 bucket i.
 Set the bucket up for website hosting ii. https://docs.aws.amazon.com/AmazonS3/latest/dev/HostingWebsiteOnS3Setup.html

 2. Build the API for your cloud application.
-3. Build a Dining Concierge chatbot using Amazon Lex.
+3. Build a Dining chatbot using Amazon Lex.
   a.
 Create a new bot using the Amazon Lex service.
 Read up the documentation on all things Lex, for more information:                                                               https://docs.aws.amazon.com/lex/latest/dg/getting-started.html